Understanding Dissociative Identity Disorder Alters

 - Perpetrator alters – also modeled after the abuser, these dissociative identity disorder alters direct their hostility outward rather than inward towards other personalities.

-- Avenger alters – this dissociative identity disorder alter holds the rage from the childhood abuse and may seek retribution from the abuser.
+- Avenger alters – this dissociative identity disorder alter holds the rage from childhood abuse and may seek retribution from the abuser.
 They tend to express the anger of the entire system and can be hostile.

 While those are the common DID alter types, other alter types occur as well.